yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/cocos2d-x-guide.md

 | `cc.Node.EventType.MOUSE_UP` | 'mouseup' |
 | `cc.Node.EventType.MOUSE_WHEEL` | 'mousewheel' |

 Henceforth, developers can directly respond to various MOUSE and TOUCH events of nodes.
 They no longer need to judge whether contact points are included in nodes.
 Moreover, the new event system supports event bubbling.
 Suppose the TOUCH event is triggered on a node, if the event monitor didn't stop bubbling, its parent node would trigger the same TOUCH event as well.
-For a concrete method of use for the event system, please refer to [../scripting/events.md]
+For a concrete method of use for the event system, please refer to [Scripting Events](../scripting/events.md)

 ## 4. Next step